 In the afternoon, you will visit significant altars throughout the historic city core and learn about the origins of the Día de los Muertos or Day of the Dead celebrations.

-Day 3: Discover the Aztec city of Teotihuacan
+Day 3: Discover the Aztec City of Teotihuacán

-After breakfast, join your group to visit the massive archaeological complex of Teotihuacan.
+After breakfast, join your group to visit the massive archaeological complex of Teotihuacán.
 The so-called "City of the Gods" holds the remains of one of the most important civilizations in Mesoamerica.
 Walk down the Avenue of the Dead and marvel at the imposing stone structures it links, like the Pyramid of the Moon, Pyramid of the Sun, Temple of Quetzalcoatl, and the numerous pyramidal bases where the sun and fertility were worshipped.

 Upon your return to Mexico City, enjoy an evening wandering the streets of the downtown core before selecting a restaurant that suits your taste.

-Day 4: Drive to Oaxaca city
+Day 4: Drive to Oaxaca City